All I Want (Howard Jones song)

 "All I Want" is a single taken from Howard Jones's third studio album.

 Released in September 1986 in the UK as the lead single from the album One to One, it reached #35 in the UK Singles Chart, his lowest charting hit to that time, and the last UK top 40 hit of Jones' career on the Official Singles Chart, although You Know I Love You...
 Don't You? from 1986 and 1989's Lift Me Up both went top 40 on the rival Network Chart.

 In the United States, it was the third single from the album, and reached #76 on the Billboard Hot 100 chart.
 As was the case in the UK, it was the lowest charting US hit of Jones' career to that time.

 The track was more successful in some European territories, reaching top twenty in Ireland and top five in Sweden.

+Critical reception

+William Shaw of Smash Hits welcomed Jones return.
+He priced "slightly electro-ish" and "harder" new sound and called the song as a best "he's ever written."